DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 With the consideration that our work revolves around optimizing Toeplitz extraction in order to quickly process random bits into a random number, we will take an iterative approach.
-For our tests, we will use a pre-defined stream of raw bits which is loaded into memory on the microcontroller, and run several different implementations of Toeplitz extraction to produce numbers.
+For our tests, we will use a pre-defined stream of raw bits which is sent to the microcontroller via USB, and run several different implementations of Toeplitz extraction to produce numbers.
 As we always use a pre-defined bitstream, the result will at this stage be deterministic, giving us a clear indication whether the algorithm works as intended.

 However, in order to ensure the results work with varying data, we cannot limit ourselves to simply one stream of bits.
 The main point of the algorithm is to